AUC Well-Being Team: Student Life Officer, Resident Assistants, Peer Support

 For guidance and information on the support available at AUC, students are encouraged to reach out to the Student Life Officer, their personal tutor or the appropriate support service offered at UvA or VU.
 Disabled applicants should inform AUC of their circumstance as soon as possible to discuss potential requirements.
 When requesting a special provision, the student may be asked to provide medical documentation supporting the need for the desired provision.
 Please note, if students choose not to disclose a health condition or disability, this may limit the support that AUC is able to provide.

-As part of the UvA, AUC students have access to the Student Disability Platform.
+As part of the UvA, AUC students have access to UvA IDEAS.
 This platform consists of students with a disability who collectively ensure that every student has the chance to get as much as possible out of their studies without experiencing any obstacles arising from their disability.

 There are services provided by both AUC and the UvA for students who require assistance or support concerning their academics.